cmac1000/discrete_math_course_notes/problem_set_2.md

 Show that `0*` is c-d.

-This can be expressed as the inverse of a c-d language, namely `B1B` - the language in which each word has a 1 in it somewhere.
-Inverse is an allowed operation for defining c-d languages, so `0*` is c-d.
+This can be expressed as the complement of a c-d language, namely `B1B` - the language in which each word has a 1 in it somewhere.
+Complement is an allowed operation for defining c-d languages, so `0*` is c-d.

 ## 3d